 - 1. A request for exemption from taking an examination must be submitted to the Examinations Board at the latest six weeks before the start of the course component concerned. - 2.
-Exemptions on the grounds of course components obtained at a foreign institution will be granted only if the student is able to provide a statement from Nuffic offering proof of an equivalent academic level of the programme within which the components were obtained. - 3.
 With respect to exemptions requested based on courses that do not constitute part of a completed degree programme, the Examinations Board will apply the guideline that the examination results must not be more than three years old (for Master's courses), unless the course lecturer deems extension of these limits justified in terms of content.
-If the courses are part of a completed degree programme, the aforementioned limit may be extended. - 4.
-The Examinations Board will make a substantiated decision on the request within six weeks of its receipt (or if this period is wholly or partly during the academic recess, within a month of the end of the recess).
-This term can be extended, if the required information has not been received in time.
-The person making the request will be informed of this postponement. - 5.
+If the courses are part of a completed degree programme, the aforementioned limit may be extended. - 3.
 The person making the request will be notified of the decision by email.

-18. Departures from the regular programmes
+16. Departures from the regular programmes